Originate/exosphere/tutorial/part_2/part_2a/01_exo_tool.md

 We will use Exosphere's powerful command-line application - the `exo` command - to create a shell of our todo application.
-This tool is your swiss army knife for working with Exosphere.
+This tool is your swiss army knife for working with the Exosphere framework.
 It provides commands to:
 * create applications
 * add/remove services to/from applications